apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/using_devtools.md

 ### Cleaning extracted data {#cleaning-extracted-data}

-There are two approaches to cleaning the data.
-It's useful to know both, because often one of them is feasible to use and the other isn't.
+When it comes to data cleaning, there are two main approaches you can take.
+It's beneficial to understand both, as one approach may be feasible in a given situation while the other is not.

 1. Remove the elements that add noise to your data from the selection.
 Then extract the pre-cleaned data.
 2. Extract the data with noise.
 Use regular expressions or other text manipulation techniques to parse the data and keep only the parts we're interested in.